 - Slotted Spoon.
 Perfect for removing ingredients without the liquid.

-…until the heavenly aroma of long-simmered meat bubbling away with red wine, garlic, and herbs draws you back into the kitchen that is!
+The hardest part about making braised short ribs?
+Waiting for them to be tender whilst the heavenly aroma of long-simmered meat bubbling away with red wine, garlic, and herbs wafts through your kitchen.

 Frequently Asked Questions